Patient's Query

 Welcome to icliniq.com.

-So the best treatment at present would be regular chest physiotherapy, deep breathing exercise, monitoring of oxygen saturation, and repeat CT scan after three months.
-We are giving Perfinex in such patients, but it is not proven for post-Covid fibrosis.
+So the best treatment at present would be regular chest physiotherapy, deep breathing exercise, monitoring of oxygen saturation, and a repeat computed tomography (CT) scan after three months.
+We are giving Perfinex to such patients, but it is not proven for post-Covid fibrosis.

 Any side effects for Perfinex?
 Can I use some days and stop it?
 What will be the dosage?